ShoYamanishi/SDFont/README.md

 * -locale : Locale used for the string.
 FreeType requires this.
 The default value is "C".

 * -font_path : Path to the true type font including the extention.
+The fonts are usually found in `/usr/share/fonts`, `/usr/local/fonts` etc. on Linux, and `/System/Library/Fonts/` on MacOS.

-* -max_code_point [num] : The upper limit to process the glyphs.
+* -max_code_point [num] : The highest glyph index to process.
 Some fonts contain many glyphs, which are not used in most of the cases.
-If all the glyphs you use reside in the index range of 0-num, then you can specify num to reduce the sizes of the PNG file.
+If all the glyphs you use reside in the index range of 0-num, then you can specify num to reduce the number of glyphs to pack in the PNG file.
 For example, many fonts contains thousands of glyphs, but often times you use only the ones within [32-255].
 In this case you can specify 255 to this option to process the glyphs only in the range of [0-255].
 The default value is 255.

 * -texture_size [num] : The height and width of the PNG files in pixels.
 The default value is 512.